 We stopped by the market to pick up much needed supplies (read: beer, wine, and water) then spent most of the evening hanging out on our balcony drinking said supplies.
-After all the members of Real Blogging World: Chile showed up, we all grabbed dinner at the only place we could find that was open, a Peruvian restaurant serving seafood in big seashells so, good news everyone, I’ve got a new sea bra.
+After all the members of Real Blogging World: Chile showed up, we grabbed dinner at the only open place we could find , a Peruvian restaurant serving seafood in big seashells so, good news everyone, I’ve got a new sea bra.

 From Santa Lucía Hill we walked through downtown Santiago acquainting ourselves with Chile’s capital city, drooling over the street art, eventually stopping at La Moneda Palace.

 La Moneda occupies an entire city block and is the palace of Chile’s president.
 The building and property are extremely understated but still interesting to see just hanging out right there in the middle of the city.
 A lot like another huge, white house we all know and… have questions about.

 Why include La Moneda Palace in your one week in Chile?